aimms/documentation/webui/widget-options.rst

 .. image:: images/Tooltip_Barchart_1.png
     :align: center

-Of course, the same type of tooltip may be used also for the linechart, the piechart, or the treemap widgets:
+Of course, the same tooltip contents may be used also for the linechart, the piechart, or the treemap widgets:

 .. image:: images/Tooltip_LinePieTree_1.png
     :align: center